US warns of rising hacker threats to SAP, Oracle business software

 In their latest research, Onapsis and online monitoring firm Digital Shadows identified some 17,000 SAP and Oracle software installations exposed to the internet at more than 3,000 top companies, government agencies and universities.

-They did not name the affected organizations, but data seen by Reuters shows many of the world's best-known firms at risk.
+They did not name the affected organisations, but data seen by Reuters shows many of the world's best-known firms at risk.

 At least 10,000 servers are running incorrectly configured software that could subject them to direct attack using known SAP or Oracle exploits, the report's authors warned.